-Facebook advertising is becoming the premier B2C online sales platform.
+Facebook advertising has become the premier B2C online sales platform.

-The numbers don’t lie—Facebook raked in $27 billion (with a “b”) in ad revenue in 2016.
+The numbers don’t lie—Facebook raked in $27 billion (with a “b”) in ad revenue just a few years ago.
 And it’s not hard to see why people are flocking to the platform for their B2C marketing needs—it has vast consumer data through the Open Graph, innovative ad units, and a user-friendly DIY ad creation interface.
 The platform allows for incredibly sophisticated consumer advertising campaigns.

 Simply put, if you aren’t running Facebook ads, you are leaving money on the table.